 The Centre's distinctive focus is to take a public interest perspective on these often-technical issues.
 The emphasis is not on technology as such, but rather on the regulation of the social space created by computing networks - 'cyberspace'.

 Alana Maurushat, B.A.
 (University of Calgary), B.C.L.(McGill), LL.B.
-(McGill), LL.M. with Concentration in Law and Technology (University of Ottawa), PhD Candidate (University of New South Wales) is Academic Co-Director of the Cyberspace Law and Policy Centre, lecturer, and PhD candidate at the Faculty of Law at UNSW.
+(McGill), LL.M. with Concentration in Law and Technology (University of Ottawa), PhD Candidate (University of New South Wales) is Academic Co-Director of the Cyberspace Law and Policy Community, lecturer, and PhD candidate at the Faculty of Law at UNSW.

 Prior to moving to Sydney, she was an Assistant Professor and Deputy Director of the LLM in Information Technology and Intellectual Property at the University of Hong Kong’s Faculty of Law.
 She has taught in summer programs for the University of Santa Clara, Duke University, and has been invited to teach at the Université de Nantes this coming year.
 Her current research is focused on technical, ethical and legal dimensions of cybercrime and computer malware building on past research projects which addressed the impact of surveillance technologies on free expression and privacy.